realInt2k/CSE364_dn/README.md

 ## Works from team members <--- edit please
 - Dung: make working environments, work on main implementations, a few fixes here and there in corner cases, improve visualization.
 - Luong:
-- Bao:  review code, test the dockerfile and application
+- Bao:  review code, test the dockerfile, POM file and application.
 - Bekatan:

 # Set up your Dockerfile (ver 1)